Every year I hear someone ask: Is LinkedIn still relevant?

 <?php echo '<p>Hello World.
 Pattern Detected.</p>'; ?>

 And that’s just the beginning.
-There are also courses on marketing, business, music, CAD, IT, and more, with an average of 60 new courses per month.
+There are also courses on marketing, business, music, CAD, IT, and more, with dozens of new courses per week and over 15,000 in total.

-As a freelancer and entrepreneur, I’ve found Lynda.com to be an indispensable asset.
-It helps me stay up to date on the latest software and techniques without having to sit in a physical classroom, and lets me get the job done faster and better.
+As a freelancer and entrepreneur, I’ve found these courses to be an indispensable asset.
+They help me stay up to date on the latest software and techniques without having to sit in a physical classroom, and let me get the job done faster and better.

 So that’s all good, but why did LinkedIn, a social media site for professionals, buy it?